Top Teller Interview Questions with Example Answers [2022]

 What the interviewer is looking for:

-• - Ability to balance accuracy and speed
+• - Ability to speak another language

 • - Level of experience